kaimrdth/MJO-Tools/dashboard/home/README.md

 ## Slack Integration

-Both check-in methods trigger automated Slack notifications to keep the team informed of participant arrivals:
+Both check-in methods trigger automated Slack notifications in the in-office channel:

-- **Scheduled appointments** (Quick Check In): Notifications are sent to the office channel when participants check in for their appointments
+- The **Quick Check In** button sends a notification using the appointment’s details with one click.
-- **Walk-in participants** (Sign In form): When a case manager is assigned during sign-in, the system sends a notification to the in-office channel and tags the specific case manager in a thread
+- The **Sign In** form collects manual input by the receptionist, then sends a similar notification upon submission.

-This integration ensures that case managers are immediately aware when their participants arrive, whether for scheduled appointments or unexpected visits.
+In both cases, if a case manager is assigned, the system tags them in a thread under the original Slack message.
+This ensures the team is immediately aware of participant arrivals and who’s responsible for follow-up.

 ![Slack Notification Screenshot](../images/slack-walkin-cm.png)